llow-group/swallow-pricing-api/README.md

 POST /quote/{project_id}
 ```

-Generates an insurance quote for a specific pricing project.
+Generates an financial quote for a specific pricing project.

 #### Path Parameters